Constrained Generalized Delaunay Graphs Are Plane Spanners

 \section{The Constrained Empty-Rectangle Delaunay Graph}

-In this section, we look at the case where the empty \circle is an arbitrary rectangle.
+In this section, we look at the case where the empty \circle is an arbitrary rectangle and reduce the dependency of the spanning ratio on the aspect ratio from cubic, which is implied by Theorem~\ref{theo:GeneralizedDelaunaySpanningRatio}, to linear.
+To this end, we first take a closer look at empty visibility regions in the convex shapes.
+Next, we take a closer look at Lemma~\ref{lem:UpperHull} for the case of rectangles, as it will be convenient to explicitly argue about the lengths of the edges of the spanning path in terms of the sides of the rectangle.
+Following this, we use these two lemmas to bound the length of a path when \C{p}{q} is known to be partially empty.
+Finally, we use this latter lemma to arrive at the desired result.

 We assume without loss of generality that the rectangle is axis-aligned.
 We do not, however, assume anything about the ratio between the height and width of the rectangle.
-We first show that if two visible vertices cannot see any vertices in \C{p}{q} on one side of $p q$, then no vertex in \C{p}{q} on the opposite side of $p q$ can see any vertices beyond $p q$ either.
+We first prove an auxiliary lemma that will be used to show that certain regions of the rectangles are empty.
+In the interest of possible future use, we prove this lemma for an arbitrary convex shape and apply it only to the case of rectangles in our proof.